-During the year under review, a number of activities were conducted, especially in the maintenance of estates due to the increasing numbers of staff, both permanent and National Service persons.
 There has not been any significant development with regard to the estates of the Food and Drugs Authority.
 However, the Unit performed the following activities:

-- Supervised the construction of five (5) bedroom house with boy's quarters for the Chief Executive which is expected to be completed by the end of February 2014. - The laboratory equipment have been moved from the old office to the new head office whiles Epoxy flooring of the Laboratory has been completed. - Compiled data on FDA Inventory Register, Asset Register is yet to be completed. - Organised an in-house training on safety and fire fighting for staff of the FDA Head office.
+- The Authority was able to complete CEO's Residence, furnishing is in progress. - Consultant has been procured to design and supervise the construction of an office complex for the FDA at Tema.
+A contructor has been procured. - The laboratory equipment have been moved from the old office to the new head office whiles Epoxy flooring of the Laboratory has been completed. - Compiled data on FDA Inventory Register, Asset Register is yet to be completed. - Organised an in-house training on safety and fire fighting for staff of the FDA Head office.